 I only realized I had been “doing” psychopomp work after several experiences followed the same rhythm.

-Sometimes the request comes because a loved one held very rigid religious beliefs about death, and those left behind are struggling to reconcile them.
+Sometimes the request comes because the person who died held very rigid religious beliefs about death, and those left behind are trying to reconcile them.
 Other times, the person was spiritual but not religious—or avoided speaking of death altogether.
-The work is often as much for the living as it is for the one who has crossed.
+The work is often as much for the living as it is for the one whose energetic imprint is still settling.

 My Rhythm and Process

 Once I know we will meet, the work begins.
-In the time before the session, I open to the “thin veil” of the loved one’s presence.
+In the time before the session- which may be several days, I open to the “thin veil” of the loved one’s lingering energy.
 This can bring through images, songs, sensations, or impressions.

 For Fellow Practitioners

 This is what psychopomp work looks like for me.
-If you feel a similar call, you may find your own rhythm, your own way of walking with the dying or the dead, your own way of carrying light across the threshold.
+If you feel a similar call, you may find your own rhythm—your own way of walking with the dying or the dead, your own way of holding coherence as the energy of a life releases, your own way of carrying light across the threshold.